 What is my scarring worth?

-- First, the maximum amount an injured worker can receive for scarring is currently $45,000.00.
+- This is one of the most common questions employees search for on the internet.
+First, the maximum amount an injured worker can receive for scarring iin Rhode Island is currently $45,000.00.
 Scarring in Rhode Island is very subjective and can depend up several factors including what the scar looks like, where on the body the scar is located and the age and gender of the employee.

 Some common scars are easy to value such as arthroscopic portals.
 However, scars and burns that are unique in nature are more difficult to value.
 A value cannot be determined until the scarring has fully healed and after one has had a chance to examine it.
 Call today for a free evaluation if you received a scar or disfigurement as a result of a work related injury or surgery.